Examples of Good and Bad Landing Pages

 Now this is the landing page that should be used on all networks, or at least an option for the affiliate to use!
 There are NO phone numbers for the visitor to call, and their only option is the lead gen form.
 They either want the free hair transplant information dvd, or they don’t.

-The medical hair restoration offer through CX Digital pays $28.00 per lead, but in such a competitive and high cost niche, why would the network and advertiser even offer up a landing page with so many distractions?
+The medical hair restoration offer is available through certain affiliate networks and pays out $28.00 per lead.
+However, in such a competitive and high cost niche, why would the network and advertiser even offer up a landing page with so many distractions?
 Would you ever promote an offer that has methods for lead generation, outside of your referred traffic?

 It also annoys me that advertiser networks don’t offer more advance linking units, e.g link units which include forms which would submit directly from the landing page of the affiliate.
 This isn’t a complicated thing to do but would increase conversions for the affiliate no end.